The Illusion of Safety (Thrice album): Composition and lyrics

-Musically, the sound of The Illusion of Safety has been described as emo, melodic hardcore and post-hardcore.
+Musically, the sound of The Illusion of Safety has been described as emo, melodic hardcore, pop screamo and post-hardcore.
 Lollipop Magazine writer Tim Den said its "[s]omber melodic hardcore" had "Master of Puppets fingerprints all over it".
 Athom of Sputnikmusic said it "perfectly blends harsh screams and blistering guitar work with clean vocals and addicting, hook filled melodies".
 In a retrospective piece for BrooklynVegan, writer Andrew Sacher said saw the band "more strongly embracing their hardcore, metalcore, and thrash influences while toning down the skate punk vibes" of Identity Crisis.
 Bassist Eddie Breckenridge said the other members began expanding their music tastes, citing that he liked jazz, Kensrue listened to Michael Jackson, and guitarist Teppei Teranishi explored pop music.
 Breckenridge said working with McTernan helped the band to focus on the overall atmosphere of the track, instead of simply shredding a guitar.
 When one interviewer asked about the reoccurring theme of death on the album, Kensrue said the "dark themes are used because you can sometimes convey something to someone’s heart when you might not be able to convey it to their brain".
 In another interview, the host asked about the death references in the song titles, to which Breckenridge said, "we actually changed them.
 They were way way more metal sounding.
 I think 'Stabbing Angels' was the name of one".
 Athom said that Kensrue's lyrics featured "literary references and religious allusions" as he "struggles with faith, dogma, and friendships".